Vera Danchakoff: Early life

 Danchakoff was born in St Petersburg where her parents wanted her to study music or drawing.
 Determined otherwise, she left home to take a degree in natural sciences before moving to Lausanne University for a medical degree, producing her thesis in 1906.

-Returning to Russia she took a Russian medical degree at Kharkov University and then became the first woman to be awarded a doctorate in medical sciences at the St Petersburg Academy of Medicine – Russia's first medical college for women.
+Returning to Russia she took a Russian medical degree at Kharkov University and then became the first woman to be awarded a doctorate in medical sciences at the Imperial Military Medical Academy.

 She married and her daughter, Vera Evgenevna, who was born in 1902 in Zurich, went on to study at Columbia University and to marry Mikhail Lavrentyev, the mathematician.
 In 1915 Danchakoff emigrated to the United States where she was politically active, writing as the New York correspondent of the Moscow newspaper Utro Rossi (Russian Morning) and by helping the American Relief Administration with publicising the difficulties of Soviet scientists in working in Russia during the Great War, the Bolshevik Revolution and afterwards.
 During the Russian famine of 1921–22 Danchakoff appealed for food parcels to be sent to Russia by publicizing the correspondence she had been receiving from scientific colleagues in Russia.
 Although internationally eminent, they had been denounced as "parasites and idlers" and were dying of starvation.

 At the time there was a strong Russian émigré community in New York and, with her husband, Danchakoff hosted lavish gatherings of friends.
 She was a talented pianist and she took part in the musical evenings of Juan and Olga Codina, who were professional singers.
 She used to look after their daughter Lina when her parents were away on their extended tours – Lina later was to marry Serge Prokofiev.